otus-kuber-2023-04/voitenkov_platform/infrastructure/README.md

 Organization structure consists of 3 clouds in Yandex Cloud organization account:
 - default cloud (to bootstrap next organization entities)
 - organization (to manage project clouds)
-- momo-store (for momo store Dev and Prod environments)
+- otus-kuber (for Development and Production environments)

 Default cloud has at least one initial Default folder.

 Organization cloud has only one adm-folder with object storage to store Organization level Terraform state.

-Momo-store cloud has 3 folders:
+Otus-kuber cloud has 3 folders:
 - adm-folder (with object storage to store Cloud level Terraform state)
 - dev-folder (for Development environment)
 - prod-folder (for Production environment)